 What Information to Include When Messaging a Tattoo Artist?

-Clearly indicate the artistic style you envision for your tattoo.
-Examples include American traditional, realism, illustrative, watercolor, tribal, geometric, fine line, etc. Referencing the artist’s own work that matches your preferred style is also beneficial. - Budget
+- Desired Style: Clearly indicate the artistic style you envision for your tattoo.
+Examples include American traditional, realism, illustrative, watercolor, tribal, geometric, fine line, etc. Referencing the artist’s own work that matches your preferred style is also beneficial.

 Crafting Your Message